Croonquist, Alfred H.

 Born on August 17, 1924 in Red Lodge, Montana, Alfred Harrison Croonquist grew up on a dude ranch called “Camp Senia.”
 Upon the death of his father in 1938 when Alfred was 13, he became the head of the household and started working various jobs to support his mother and sister.
 Upon graduation from high school in Billings, Montana, he enlisted in the US Navy in 1942 and joined the Naval Aviator Program where attained the rank of lieutenant and earned his wings.
 After WWII he enrolled at Montana State College as a business major but transferred to the University of Washington in 1947 to study architecture.

 Upon graduation and gaining his architectural license in 1951, Croonquist went to work for the architectural firm of Decker & Christenson.
 Despite being raised to the level of associate, in 1956 he decided to leave the firm and open his own independent practice, Alfred H. Croonquist Architects.
 For the next fifty plus years, the firm completed a wide variety of projects for a diverse group of clients, including the US Navy, the University of Washington, and the Boeing Company.
-A notable project includes an addition to the University of Washington School of Art (1969), Sunset Bowl, and the UW Ceramics & Metal Arts Building (1969).
+A notable projects includes an addition to the University of Washington School of Art (1969), Sunset Bowl, and the UW Ceramics & Metal Arts Building (1969).